Anal Sac Cancer in Dogs

 For anal sac cancer, it may help you with decision-making to at least determine if it has spread to the lymph nodes, lungs, or other organs.

-There are several kinds of imaging that can be used for staging:
+Several kinds of imaging can be used for staging:

-• CT (computed tomography) is often recommended by specialists and can aid in surgical planning
+- Specialists often recommend CT (computed tomography), which can aid in surgical planning

 Prognosis and Median Survival Times for Anal Sac Cancer

-• Greater than 10 centimeters has a bad prognosis.1 In one study, dogs with tumors of less than 10 centimeters survived a median of 584 days, while dogs with tumors bigger than 10 centimeters survived a median of 292 days.6
+- Greater than 10 centimeters has a bad prognosis.1 In one study, dogs with tumors less than 10 centimeters survived a median of 584 days, while dogs with tumors bigger than 10 centimeters survived a median of 292 days.6

-• Presence of metastasis.
-If the tumor has already spread to another location in the body, the prognosis is worse.
-The prognosis is especially poor if the tumor has spread to the lungs.1 In one study, dogs with anal sac cancer metastasis to the lungs survived a median of 219 days, while those without metastasis to the lungs survived a median of 548 days.6
+- Presence of metastasis.
+The prognosis is worse if the tumor has already spread to another location in the body.
+The prognosis is especially poor if the tumor has spread to the lungs.1 In one study, dogs with anal sac cancer metastasis to the lungs survived a median of 219 days, while those without metastasis to the lungs survived a median of 548 days.6 That said, a study did find that removing abnormal lymph nodes at the time of surgery to remove the tumor kind of “reset the clock” and made for longer survival times.
+11

 Treatments for Anal Gland Tumors

-In general, treating cancer in dogs is not usually about getting a “cure.”
-Instead, the focus is on improving and maintaining the quality of life while also hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.
+Treating cancer in dogs is not usually about getting a “cure.”
+Instead, the focus is on improving and maintaining the quality of life while hopefully extending the dog’s life beyond what would happen if the cancer wasn’t treated.

 That said, in the case of anal sac cancer, good outcomes and even a “cure” is possible, but only with VERY early and aggressive treatment.1